Lechfeld Air Base

 Lechfeld Air Base (ICAO: ETSL) is a German Air Force (Luftwaffe) base located 1 km east of Lagerlechfeld in Bavaria, about 20 km south of Augsburg on the Bundestrasse 17.

 It was the home of Training Division A of the School of Management Assistance, and of 32 Fighter Bomber Wing (Jagdbombergeschwader 32), part of the Luftwaffe's 1st Air Division.
 The two squadrons based there flew the Panavia Tornado until 2013.
-Now Lechfeld is planned as Germany's second base for the Airbus A400M Atlas transport aircraft, which will be stationed here from 2025.
+There was a plan to use Lechfeld as Germany's second base for the Airbus A400M Atlas transport aircraft.

 History

 In 1912, the German Army's military flight operations started at Lechfeld, but were forbidden after the First World War.
 Flight operations were resumed in 1934 and a flight school was opened.
 The Messerschmitt Works at Augsburg used Lagerlechfeld also as a test airfield.
 On May 22, 1943, at Lechfeld, Adolf Galland made his first flight in the Messerschmitt Me 262, a highly advanced twin engine jet fighter.
 He told Hermann Göring, "It felt as if angels were pushing."
 In April 1944 a special Luftwaffe service test unit began training of operational pilots on the Me 262A.
 Most of the buildings were destroyed by 1945 after several air attacks.